skellis46/slipbox/improvisation and the threshold of the self.md

 Athletes have long given accounts of being in _the zone_[^zone] in which playing becomes effortless, one's sense of time is altered and unnecessary thoughts cease.
 In 1990 the Hungarian-American psychologist Mihály Csíkszentmihályi published the first edition of his seminal work _Flow: The Psychology of Optimal Experience_ [-@csikszentmihalyi-1990-flow] which summarised decades of research into the positive aspects of human experience.
 Csíkszentmihályi describes how the phenomenology of flow[^nine] includes effortless and intense concentration, loss of self-consciousness, transformation of time and when action and awareness merge and attention is fully absorbed in the present moment in the activity [@csikszentmihalyi-2009-flow].

-[^zone]: In Arthur Ashe's autobiography he describes being beaten by Bjorn Borg who was 'in what we call the zone'. _The zone_ was a reference to the TV series _The Twilight Zone_ and meant 'another world' [@ashe-1975-arthur].

-[^nine]: Scientists have long measured flow experiences using a scale with nine dimensions.
-These nine dimensions are widely cited but are not necessarily stable experiential categories [@peifer-2022-scoping].

 > So loss of self-consciousness does not involve a loss of self, and certainly not a loss of consciousness, but rather, only a loss of consciousness of the self.
 What slips below the threshold of awareness is the concept of self, the information we use to represent to ourselves who we are.
 And being able to forget temporarily who we are seems to be very enjoyable.
 When not preoccupied with our selves, we actually have a chance to expand the concept of who we are.
 Loss of self-consciousness can lead to self-transcendence, to a feeling that the boundaries of our being have been pushed forward.
  -- Mihály Csíkszentmihályi [-@csikszentmihalyi-1990-flow p.64]